 Thinning fruit on citrus trees is a technique intended to produce better fruit.
-After thinning citrus fruits, each of the fruits that remain get more water, nutrients and elbow room.
+After thinning citrus fruits, each of the fruits that remain gets more water, nutrients, and elbow room.
 If you want to know how to thin citrus tree fruit, or techniques for fruit thinning in citrus, read on.

 Why Should You Thin Citrus Trees?

 As a gardener, you want the biggest crop of oranges, lemons, or limes you can get from your citrus orchard.
 So why should you thin citrus trees, pruning out some of those immature fruit?

 The idea behind thinning fruit on citrus trees is to produce less but better fruit.
 Often, young citrus trees produce many more tiny fruits than the tree can bring to maturity.
 Removing some of these by fruit thinning in citrus trees gives the remaining fruits more room to develop.

 A more mature citrus tree might have enough room on its branches for all of its baby fruits to develop fully.
 This does not mean that thinning citrus fruits is unnecessary.
 Branches bearing a maximum amount of fruit can break, crack, or split from the weight.
 If you lose a major branch from your tree, you will get reduced fruit amounts.
 Fruit thinning in citrus can be essential to protect the branch structure.